Brobin/data-modeling/readme.md

 ### Building B+ trees

 B+ trees are a way to speed up the searching of a file system by creating successive layers of indexes to organize the data.
-To create the B+ trees to query, first make sure you have the `users/tree` and `messages/tree` directories created.
-Then run the following command, replacing the `{x}` with the maximum number of children a node may have (we used 10 and 200 for testing in this project).
-To optimize the trees for these queries, the users are sorted by state, and the messages are organized by time (hour, mminute).
+To create the B+ trees to query, run the following command, replacing the `{x}` with the maximum number of children a node may have (we used 10 and 200 for testing in this project).
+To optimize the trees for these queries, the users are sorted by state, and the messages are organized by time (hour, minute).

 `python program.py tree {x}`

+After running this command, the program will create the `users/tree` and `messages/tree` and populate them with the files structured in a B+ tree fashion with the the file `GROOOT_000000.dat` beign the root node, which contains n pointers and n-1 keys.

 ### Querying the B+ trees